takizuka/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

   - inclusive content
 ---

 Participating in commerce is a global activity, for all humans.
 At Shopify, we aim to make commerce experiences better and more inclusive.
-Creating inclusive content is not just about reaching a global audience—it’s about ensuring each human being interacting with Shopify feels part of the experience.
+Creating inclusive content is not just about reaching a global audience, and it’s more than avoiding a list of words.
+It’s about ensuring each human being interacting with Shopify feels part of the experience.

-Writing inclusively for commerce experiences is more than avoiding a list of words.
 Start by involving diverse perspectives in the planning process.
 Limit assumptions or biases by testing your content with a diverse audience.
-Recruit research participants from a variety of backgrounds, including historically excluded groups.
+Recruit research participants from a variety of backgrounds, including historically-excluded groups.

 Be aware of your intrinsic bias and let those with lived experiences guide the way.